stevemussmann/admixturePipeline/README.md

 ```
 This will return your /path/to/python3.
 Then modify the first line of each module to reflect the location of your python3 installation.

-Other dependencies (mainly Puthon libraries) are also required for some of the modules.
+Other dependencies (mainly Python libraries) are also required for some of the modules.
 These dependencies are discussed alongside their associated modules below.

 # Running AdmixPipe v3